-- In case you do not find the desired color in the list of predefined ones, you can define your own by selecting Tools > Options > OpenOffice.org > Colors. - You can use a graphic instead of a solid color as background.
-Select Graphic in the drop-down menu, then select the graphic object you want to use and adjust the parameters, as required.
+- In case you do not find the desired color in the list of predefined ones, you can define your own by selecting Tool > Op > Op > Col. - You can use a graphic instead of a solid color as background.
+In the $\bf A$ drop-down list, select $\bf G$ , then select the graphic object you want to use and adjust the parameters, as required.
 Detailed instructions on working with graphic backgrounds can be found in the Impress Guide. - The background is applied only to the paragraph area.
 If you have defined an indented paragraph, the space between the paragraph and the margin does not have the paragraph's background color.